 I created an Amazon Simple Storage Service (Amazon S3) event notification to send messages through my Amazon Simple Notification Service (Amazon SNS) topic.
-My Amazon SNS topic isn't publishing messages when new events occur in my Amazon S3 bucket, though.
+However, the new event notifications in my Amazon S3 bucket didn't publish messages to the Amazon SNS topic.

 Resolution

-Confirm that your Amazon S3 event type is configured correctly
+Confirm that you correctly configured your Amazon S3 event type

-When you configure an Amazon S3 event notification, you must specify which supported Amazon S3 event types cause Amazon S3 to send the notification.
+When you configure an Amazon S3 event notification, you must specify the supported Amazon S3 event types that cause Amazon S3 to send the notification.
 If an event type that you didn't specify occurs in your Amazon S3 bucket, then Amazon S3 doesn't send the notification.

 Confirm that your object key name filters are in URL-encoded (percent-encoded) format

-If your event notifications are configured to use object key name filtering, then notifications are published only for objects with specific prefixes or suffixes.
+If you configured your event notifications to use object key name filtering, then Amazon S3 publishes notifications only for objects with specific prefixes or suffixes.

-Note: A wildcard character ("*") can't be used in filters as a prefix or suffix to represent any character.
+Note: You can't use a wildcard character ("*") in filters as a prefix or suffix to represent a character.

-Confirm that you've granted Amazon S3 the required permissions to publish messages to your topic
+Confirm that you granted Amazon S3 the required permissions to publish messages to your topic

 To set up the required AWS KMS permissions, complete the following steps:

-Example IAM policy statement that allows Amazon S3 to publish messages to an encrypted Amazon SNS topic
+Edit the key policy to include the following statement that allows Amazon S3 to publish messages to your encrypted SNS topic:

 {